shawnbrown/datatest/docs/how-to/file-names.rst

     While there are multiple ways to get file names stored on disk, examples on this page use the Standard Library's :py:mod:`pathlib` module.
-If you're not familiar with pathlib, please review some basics examples before
+If you're not familiar with pathlib, please review some basic examples before
     continuing:

     .. raw:: html